hynek/doc2dash/docs/formats.md

 ## pydoctor

-Unlike *Sphinx*, [*pydoctor*](https://github.com/twisted/pydoctor) is not a complete documentation format.
-Instead, it's focused on creating API documentation from Python docstrings.
+[*pydoctor*](https://github.com/twisted/pydoctor) is focused on creating API documentation from Python docstrings.
 The most popular project employing it being [Twisted](https://twistedmatrix.com/) and its ecosystem.

-Since *pydoctor* alas does not emit a machine-readable file, the `nameIndex.html` file is parsed.
+Since *pydoctor* does not emit a machine-readable file, the `nameIndex.html` file is parsed.
-Fortunately, no theming is common in the *pydoctor* world, so the parsing is reliable nonetheless.
+Fortunately, no theming is common in the *pydoctor* world, so the parsing is reliable nevertheless.